fsvreddit/trending-tattler/README.md

 ### Recent changes

-v1.3 adds the ability to suppress embeds in Discord notifications
+v1.3 adds the ability to suppress embeds in Discord notifications, and adds "I am a bot" boilerplate text on all comments made by the app if that option is in use.

 v1.2 added the ability to add a sticky comment on trending posts